Hip Hope Hooray! Men Talkin’ Health

 The system plays a part, sure—lack of access, coverage, and resources—but there’s another layer: health literacy.
 Many of us haven’t been given the tools or the language to protect our own well-being.
 It’s time to change that narrative.

-Enter: Hip.
-Hope.
-Hooray!
+Enter: Hip Hope Hooray!
 Men Talkin’ Health.
 I’m your host, Oya Gilbert—Multiple Myeloma survivor, nonprofit founder, and relentless advocate for health equity.
 This isn’t just a podcast—it’s a health literacy movement, infused with the rhythm and resilience of hip-hop culture.

 Each episode features real conversations with men from all walks of life—doctors, activists, artists, athletes, caregivers, and brothers from the block.
 We’re keepin’ it raw and honest, talking about the struggles and breakthroughs that come with being a man trying to stay healthy in a world that often makes it hard.